wp-plugins/dandyid-services/readme.txt

 == Screenshots ==

-1. Online identities shown in the sidebar.
-Twitter, for example, links to [http://twitter.com/neilsimon](http://twitter.com/neilsimon).
+1. Favicons with text links shown in the sidebar.

+2. Favicons-only shown in the sidebar.

-2. The DandyID Services settings page.
+3. The DandyID Services settings page.

 == Change History ==

+**Rev 1.0.3**  2008-Dec-29

+* Added ability for plugin to gracefully handle DandyID host server down.
+* Added ability for plugin to gracefully handle DandyID API url unavailable.

 **Rev 1.0.2**  2008-Dec-28